 Knowing when to “shut off” is the hardest part of working from home.
 You need to also be present with your kids.
 I love Knack, and I want to do it all of the time.

 Using the Knack Pack as a “Soccer Dad”

 My Knack Pack was great for a spring break trip to New York.
 We were visiting grandparents outside of New York City, and I took the Knack Pack when we went to the city.
 I was able to take my stuff with me, and expand my Knack Pack to throw coats/jackets for the kids.
 We also put some souvenirs in the back, no need to carry multiple bags.

 Weekend in #NYC, checked out #oculuswtc, #thestatueofliberty and #moma.
 My @knackbags was a lifesaver while traveling on planes, trains and automobiles.
 I expanded my Knack and fit 6 coats during our explorations - better than carrying 6 coats in my arms #dadlife #workingdad pic.twitter.com/axeTzePb6a— Keith Bristol (@keithbristol) April 7, 2019

 When I take the girls to practice as a “Soccer Dad,” I’ll take my medium Knack Pack with me and then go to a nearby coffee shop and work.
 We do travel some weekends for tournaments (especially in the summer), and I’m able to pack my clothes and toiletries plus my work items (laptop, phone charger, etc).

 It’s great to have all my stuff in one place, so I can focus on being present.
-I throw some things in my Knack Pack, and we get out the door.
+I throw some things in my Knack Backpack, and we get out the door.

 Oh, FYI: The last day to order to receive your Knack Pack in time for Father's Day is June 6.